mmichlin66/mimbl/web/guide/component-types.md

 Notice what is happening here: although it is the `Parent` component that decides on what color to use, only the `HelloWorldIndependent` component is updated - the `Parent` component is NOT updated.
 This may make a big difference for complex component hierarchies - especially if there are components composed of many child components.
 Similar functionality is possible with managed components too - by obtaining references to child components.
 With independent components, the component instances are already the references we need.

 Another significant difference between managed and independent components is that independent components are not updated when their parent is updated.
 Independent components are only updated when their `updateMe` method is called, which happens when the component decides for itself that it needs to be updated.
-This can be triggered by either the internal component's functionality or by an observable property being changed; in both cases, however, the decision is made solely by the component itself.
+This can be triggered by either the internal component's functionality or by an observable (trigger) property being changed; in both cases, however, the decision is made solely by the component itself.

 Maybe the most significant difference between managed and independent components is that independent components are not destroyed when their location inside the page hierarchy changes.
 (By "destroyed" we mean "lost to garbage collection".)
-Imagine a `Parent` component that for whatever reasons (usually styling) places a `Child` component on a different hierarchy level in its HTML structure.
+Imagine a `Parent` component that for whatever reasons places a `Child` component on a different hierarchy level in its HTML structure.
 First let's implement this functionality using a managed child component:

 ```tsx
 class Parent extends mim.Component